disassembly/auto-sign/README.md

 # auto-sign
-* This is an auto-sign script for bbs.mydigit.cn.
+* bbs_mydigit_cn.py is an auto-signing script for bbs.mydigit.cn.
-* Another is an auto-sign script for anywlan
+* anywlan.py is an auto-signing script for forum.anywlan.com
-* Another is a sign script for tie_ba,use python3 to run it.
+* baidu.py is an auto-signing script for tie_ba,use python3 to run it.
+* 51nb.py is an auto-signing script for forum.51nb.com